bheimbu/evolutionary_ecology/docs/source/how_to_sample.rst

 Sampling accessoires
 --------------------
-Plastic bag (ordinary bin bag or something similar, medium size, ~10-20 l volume) or box with lid, garden towel and/or spade.
+Plastic bag (ordinary bin bag or something similar, medium size, ~10-20 l volume) or box with lid, garden shovel and/or spade.

 Habitat of oribatid mites
 -------------------------